How To Pay Less IBI Tax On Your Property In Spain

 - Property Valuation.
 This figure is reviewed periodically and you may find from one year to another a substantial increase.
-However, when this happens this increase is prorated to avoid a sudden increase in the IBI.
+Increases are prorated to avoid a sudden increase in the IBI tax payable.

 - The applicable tax rate.
-This rate varies across municipalities and for those areas with better infrastructure the rates tend to be higher.
+This rate varies across municipalities.
+For areas with better infrastructure the rates tend to be higher.

 - Deductions applicable.
 You should check this section to make sure everything that applies to your circumstances is reflected.

-If you don’t agree with your IBI bill, request amendments in writing to your local Town Hall as soon as you can.
+When you don’t agree with your IBI bill, request an amendment in writing to your local Town Hall as soon as you can.

 If you receive a notification from the Land Registry that the value of your property has been increased, check it carefully.
-If you don’t agree with the valuation you have one month to make a claim against the decision.
+You then have one month to make a claim against the new valuation amount.